 SpeedFit Speedboard ProXL

-The ProXL has really been improved.
-Compared to the previous model, this one is more robust, quieter, and shock-absorbing.
+The ProXL has been improved.
+This one is more robust, quieter, and shock-absorbing than the previous model.

 The ability to customize the pre-planned routines is the finest feature.
-The Speedfit has 5,000 treadmill training options, whereas other machines are happy with a small number of presets.
+The Speedfit has 5,000 treadmill training options, whereas other machines are happy with several presets.

 It also contains a comprehensive, 10-minute introduction exam, in case that seems a little daunting.
 It’s great for beginners because it lets you judge your skills and decide where to start.

 It weighs 308 pounds, which is unquestionably hefty, but for a good cause.
 It can support up to 400 pounds at once.
-Overall, it’s a good machine with the features you need to maximize your exercise.
+It’s a good machine with the necessary features to maximize your exercise.

 Pros: